farhanchoudhary/Machine_Learning_A-Z_All_Codes_and_Templates/README.md

 10. *Neural Networks* `(through ANN and CNN - Note, CNN through DeepWater is in beta stage and has not been implemented in R)`

 11. *Dimensionality Reduction* `(using Principal Component Analysis, Linear Discriminant Analysis & Kernel PCA)`

+12. *Model Selection and Boosting*

+*Annex.
+1* `Containg various templates for Regression, Plotting, Classification, Cross Validation and Plotting along with PDFs from the lecture`